subhankardas/go-microservices/products-service/README.md

 # Products Service - Go Microservice using Gorilla Mux

-This is simple Go based microservice implemented following tutorials by *@nicholasjackson*.
+This is a simple Go-based microservice implemented following tutorials by *@nicholasjackson*.
 Here we have implemented a basic RESTful API using the *Gorilla MUX* library.

 ## Commands

-The makefile consists all important commands given below.
+The makefile consists of all important commands given below.

 1. Run service locally